-To determine the maximum output sound pressure level for CE with a digital interface, an applied digitally encoded signal needs to be varied from a level of -9 dBm0 to +3 dBm0 while varying the frequency between 200 Hz and 4 kHz.
-3.14 dBm0 is the maximum possible signal at the digital interface.
+To determine the maximum output sound pressure level for CE with a digital interface, an applied digitally encoded signal needs to be varied from a level of -9 dBm0 to +10 dBm0 while varying the frequency between 100 Hz and 8 kHz.
+Although 3.14 dBm0 is the maximum possible undistorted signal at the digital interface using a G.711 PCM codec, code saturation is required to produce the maximum possible energy and hence sound pressure level.
+Code saturation is achieved by applying sufficient signal level to the coder to cause a rectangular peak coded pattern.
 For other digital technologies use the appropriate test CODEC.